CNSLabs/contracts/layouts/README.md

 ## Updating Baselines

+These baseline files are kept for reference and documentation purposes.
+The actual validation is handled by OpenZeppelin's tool.

-If you need to intentionally make breaking changes (e.g., for a new major version):
+If you need to update these reference files:

 ```bash
 # Build contracts